What Is Staircase Stringer?

 To calculate the run of the stairs, multiply the number of steps with the desired width of the tread.

-The building code suggests the run of each stair should be about 10 inches (25 cm) in order to fit people’s feet comfortably.
+The building code suggests each stair run should be about 10 inches (25 cm) to fit people’s feet comfortably.

 Run of the stair = No. of steps x width of tread